saltstack/salt/doc/topics/tutorials/starting_states.rst

           - file: /etc/mfshdd.cfg
           - file: /var/lib/mfs

-This example shows much more of the available power provided by Jinja.
+This example shows much more of the available power of Jinja.
 Multiple for loops are used to dynamically detect available hard drives and set them up to be mounted, and the ``salt`` object is used multiple times to call shell commands to gather data.